Resources and Services

-- Academic Skills Development and Tutoring: The Academic and Career Development Center, located in the Kelley Center, offers individual sessions and group workshops on academic skills development and learning support resources.
-The Office also manages the tutoring program and recruits students who are proficient in their major concentration and/or other subjects and trains them to serve as peer tutors.
+The Office of Academic Support and Retention offers individual sessions and group workshops on academic skills development and learning support resources.
+The office also manages the tutoring program and recruits students who are proficient in their major concentration and/or other subjects and trains them to serve as peer tutors.
 Peer tutoring is group based, free of charge, and open to all students.
 Additional tutoring services are available through the University's individual schools in select subject areas.

 The Rudolph F. Bannow Science Center houses advanced instructional and research facilities that foster the development of science and engineering learning communities, engage students in experiential learning, and invite collaborative faculty and student research in biology, chemistry, computer science, engineering, mathematics, physics, and psychology.

 The Charles E. Culpeper Language Resource Center, located in Canisius 207, is designed to support and promote the study and instruction of foreign languages and their cultures.
 Students work interactively with computer and web-based materials.
 This allows them to take ownership of their learning experience and become lifelong learners.
 We provide one-on-one assistance in finding materials, and in accessing the online components of languages courses.

-- Math Center: The Math Center, located in Bannow 122, offers free tutoring for core mathematics courses, including Precalculus, Calculus I and II, and Statistics.
+The Math Center offers free tutoring for core mathematics courses, including Precalculus, Calculus I and II, and Statistics.
 This is provided via individual and small group tutoring sessions For more information or to schedule an appointment, please visit the website.

-- Writing Center: The Writing Center, located on the lower level of the DiMenna-Nyselius Library, offers writing assistance and resources to all students.
+The Writing Center offers writing assistance and resources to all students.
 Tutors work with students on any writing project and at any stage of the project's development.
 For more information or to schedule an appointment, please visit the website.

 Aloysius P. Kelley, S.J.
 Center

 Located on Loyola Drive, the Kelley Center houses the offices of Undergraduate and Graduate Admission, Financial Aid, Registrar, and the Academic and Career Development Center.

 Arts and Minds Programs